+- work pacing

-- job rotation
+- tool redesign

 - work pacing

 - alternative work breaks

 The City may also consider other reasonable, cost effective engineering or administrative controls.

 3. If engineering and administrative controls cannot reasonably correct or minimize exposures to the extent feasible, the City will consider minimizing exposure through the use of personal protective equipment.